A diagrammatic approach to variational quantum ansatz construction: Children ansatzes and their construction

 and fix $c_n\theta_n=c_m\theta_n$ for $N\leq n,m\leq M$.
 This requires fixing \emph{all} parameters between $N$ and $M$, which in turn might require rearranging the original ansatz to place specific units next to each other.

 A very simple symmetry to enforce in a problem is the (antiunitary) complex conjugation operator, $\Kk i=-i\Kk$.
 (This symmetry is respected whenever the Hamiltonian is purely real.)
-As we have defined our generators $T_i$ with an imaginary unit, $U_i=e^{i\theta_{n_i}T_i}$ commutes with $\Kk$ when $T_i$ anti-commutes with $\Kk$. (e.g.~for a single qubit, the rotation $e^{i\theta Y}$ rotates between the real eigenstates of the real $X$ and $Z$ Pauli operators.) \begin{exm} The YYZ toy ansatz is the compression of the QCA stabilizer ansatz for two qubits over $\Kk$.
-It thus spans the entire real Hilbert space $RP^3$ (which matches the calculation of its variational area). \end{exm}
+As we have defined our generators $T_i$ with an imaginary unit, $U_i=e^{i\theta_{n_i}T_i}$ commutes with $\Kk$ when $T_i$ anti-commutes with $\Kk$. (e.g.~for a single qubit, the rotation $e^{i\theta Y}$ rotates between the real eigenstates of the real $X$ and $Z$ Pauli operators.) \begin{exm} The YYX toy ansatz is the compression of the QCA stabilizer ansatz for two qubits over $\Kk$.
+It thus spans the entire Hilbert space of 2-qubit states with real coefficients (which matches the calculation of its variational area). \end{exm}